Macumbafeh/BacklashIndicatorPaladin/README.md

 # BacklashIndicatorRogue
-Updated version of BacklashIndicator to track Seal of command proc for Paladin
+Updated version of BacklashIndicator to track Mangoose proc and Slice and Dice proc for Rogues